MichaelAllen/Rock-Code-Snippets/Readme.md

 ## Disclaimer

-Never run code you found online unless you read it and understand what it is doing.
+Never run code you found online, unless you read it and understand what it is doing.
 That is a great way to have a bad day.